ashwinvis/ashwinvis.github.io/content/2021-05-16-ternary-operator-in-python.md

 While writing shell scripts such "ternary operators" are an idiom, because Bash commands returns a non-zero value in case of failure.
-This would be preferred over use of if-else constructs in Bash, which I are complicated in getting the syntax right.
+This would be preferred over use of if-else constructs in Bash which, I think, are complicated in getting the syntax right.

 ```sh
 mkdir -p build